 - 1 cup water

-- In a large bowl, combine the daikon and carrot with 1 tablespoon salt.
+- In a large bowl, combine daikon/carrot and salt.
 Mix well and let it sit for 30 minutes.
-The salt will draw out the excess water.

 - Pickle for at least two hours.
 The pickled daikon and carrot can be refrigerated for up to two months.